TechniMan/rldev-tutorial-2024/README.md

 [ ] Finish the tutorial

-[ ] Move bundled classes, etc out to their own files (e.g. Actor out of entity.ts) and organise everything into folder modules
+[ ] Move inlined classes, etc out to their own files (e.g. Actor out of entity.ts) and organise everything into folder modules

 [X] ~~Move UI layout around so info is on the side and map view is square~~